 Intervention and Special Educational Needs Co-ordinator

-Mrs Sara Thornhill and Miss Kirsty Nairn are our Deputy Heads.
-Key Stage 1 and Pre-School Leader is Mrs Sara Thornhill, Key Stage 2 Leader is Miss Kirsty Nairn.
+Miss Kirsty Nairn is our Deputy Head.
 If you have talked to class teachers and feel you need to talk to someone else as well, or if there is an urgent problem, they will be happy to help.

 Parent Governors are your representatives on the Governing Body of the school.
 They are often around school dropping off or collecting their children at the start and end of the day.
 If you would like to contact them please ask at the office for contact detail

 The Parent, Teacher, Friend Association meet regularly to organise fund raising events for the benefit of the school.
 They are a very active, friendly and well organised group who welcome new members.
 Fund raising is fun, and a great way to make friends and become involved in the life of the school.

 The school works closely with many professionals who visit the school regularly to work with staff, children and parents and give advice, support and training.
 To find out more about what they do and whether they may be of help for your child, do speak to Mrs Mewse (SENCo).